Fractional binomial regression model for count data with excess zeros: Data analysis

 \subsection{Data from horticulture}

-In \cite{Rid}, zero-inflated models were fitted to a dataset that is from an experiment published in 1993 titled "Micropropagation of columnar apple trees."
+In \cite{Rid}, zero-inflated models were fitted to a dataset that is from an experiment published in 1993 titled ``Micropropagation of columnar apple trees."
 In their research, they micropropagated 270 shoots of the columnar apple cultivar Trajan.
-These shoots were treated with differing concentrations of cytokinin 6-benzylaminopurine (BAP).
-They were also treated under different photo periods; some were treated with an 8-hour photo period, whilst the rest were treated with a 16-hour photo period (Pho).
+These shoots were treated with various experimental conditions, and the number of roots for each apple shoot was recorded.
+More specifically, the apple shoots were treated under differing concentrations of cytokinin 6-benzylaminopurine (BAP) and different photo periods; some were treated with an 8-hour photo period, whilst the rest were treated with a 16-hour photo period.
+We fitted the FB regression model and other zero-inflated models (ZIB, ZIP, ZINB, ZINB-2) to the dataset with the response variable, the number of roots for each apple shoot, and a numerical covariate, BAP, and a categorical covariate, photoperiod (Pho).

-In this dataset, the response variable is the number of roots for each apple shoot, and BAP and photoperiod are two covariates.
-We fit the fractional binomial regression model and other zero-inflated regression models and compared their fit to the dataset.
-We fit each model with categorical variable BAP and numerical variable Pho, again with both variables treated as categorical.

-Table 2 shows the AICs of the fitted models.
-The FB model has the lowest AIC among the zero-inflated regression models in both sets of covariates.
-Table 3 shows the results of Vuong's test which is to see if the FB is significantly closer to the true generating process than other models to the true process.
-Its significance was found when compared to ZIP at a 5\% significance level when BAP was numerical.

-Figure 2 shows the probability distribution of the number of roots from the fitted models and from the data when categorical covariates were used with photoperiod 8, BAP 2.2 (left) and photoperiod 16, BAP 8.8 (right).